PRX/feedzirra-podcast/README.md

 ### Helpers

-The `feedburner?` method on feed objects will try to tell you if the feed been proxied by Feedburner
+The `feedburner?` method on feed objects will try to tell you if the feed been proxied by Feedburner.

+The `networks?` method on feed objects takes a url (`String`) and will check to see if it is included in the feed's `network` OPML whitelist.
+The passed in url value should only ever be the actual URL that was used to make the request for the data that was parsed.
+It should never be derived from the feed (such as from the `source` value), since that could easily be spoofed.